Washington state Sen. Guy Palumbo announces retirement, takes a job with Amazon

 “My treasured friend and Senate colleague Guy Palumbo has resigned to return to the private sector and be closer to home and family,” wrote Carlyle in the post.
 “The personal, professional and financial challenges of serving our constituents in our part-time citizen legislature are increasingly difficult.”

-First elected in 2016, Palumbo represents the 1st District, which includes parts of King and Snohomish counties, including parts of Kirkland, Bothell and Mountlake Terrace.
+Palumbo represents the 1st District, which includes parts of King and Snohomish counties, including parts of Kirkland, Bothell and Mountlake Terrace.

 In October 2017, Palumbo along with Seattle City Councilmember Sally Bagshaw, took the lead on a letter sent to Jeff Bezos and Amazon’s real-estate chief John Schoettler to try and mend the city’s relationship with Amazon after the company announced plans to open a second headquarters outside of Seattle.